Because there is almost 0 good information about Tayrona National Park, 70% of travelers make the same mistakes when visiting it.

 - Horse riding to go to the different beaches between Carñaveral and Cabo San Juan (40 000 COP)

-- Snorkelling at La Piscina and Cabo San Juan
+- Snorkeling at La Piscina and Cabo San Juan

-- Sleep in Santa Marta at the Dreamer the night before and let your big Backpack
+- Sleep in a hotel in Santa Marta the night before

 - Leave around 6h30 – 7h00 am to catch a bus on the road.

 - Stop at the Zaino entrance

 - Have lunch in Cabo under palm trees and enjoy the surrounding (La piscina, the beaches).